byLLM Quickstart#

 How It Works#

-The magic is in the by llm() syntax:
+The key is the by llm() syntax:

 | Part | Purpose |